Border: Natural borders

 Throughout history, technological advances have reduced the costs of transport and communication across the natural borders.
 That has reduced the significance of natural borders over time.
 As a result, political borders that have been formalized more recently, such as those in Africa or Americas, typically conform less to natural borders than very old borders, such as those in Europe or Asia, do.

 Landscape borders

 A landscape border is a mixture of political and natural borders.
 One example is the defensive forest created by China's Song dynasty in the eleventh century.
 Such a border is political in the sense that it is human-demarcated, usually through a treaty.
-However, a landscape border is not demarcated by fences and walls but instead landscape features such as forests, mountains, and water bodies.
+However, a landscape border is not demarcated by fences and walls but instead landscape features such as forests and water bodies.
 It is different from a natural border, however, in the sense that the border landscape is not natural but human-engineered.
 Such a landscape usually differs from the borderland's natural geography and its building requires tremendous human labour and financial investment.